GliderGeek/pocket2rm/README.md

 - run `go run pocket2rm.go`

 ## Improvements
-- extend with automatic push to remarkable using [this library](https://github.com/juruen/rmapi)
+- extend with automatic push to reMarkable using [this library](https://github.com/juruen/rmapi)
 - process articles concurrently for higher throughput
 - check which articles are already retrieved